palletops/hadoop-cluster/README.md

  :hadoop-settings {:dist :cloudera}}
 ```

-You can specify s3 credentials in the :hadoop-settings if you want to use
-credentials other than those used to start the cluster.

 Similarly, the job to be run needs to be described.
 Below is an
 example of a job spec that runs the Hadoop word count.